medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 ---

-## Configure CORS Variable on the Medusa Server
+## Configure CORS Variable on the Medusa Backend

 To send requests to the Medusa backend from the Medusa Admin, you must set the `ADMIN_CORS` environment variable on your backend to the Medusa Admin’s URL.